What are money market funds?

 Advantages of money market funds

-Money market mutual funds are considered to be one of the least volatile types of mutual fund investments.
+- Stability Money market mutual funds are considered to be one of the least volatile types of mutual fund investments

-It’s easy to settle your brokerage account trades in other investments, or retrieve funds from a money market mutual fund—generally assets are available by the next business day.
+- Liquidity It’s easy to settle your brokerage account trades in other investments, or retrieve funds from a money market mutual fund—generally assets are available daily

-The funds are required by federal regulations to invest in short-maturity, low-risk investments, making them less prone to market fluctuations than many other types of investments.
+- Security The funds are required by SEC regulations to invest in short-maturity, low-risk investments, making them less prone to market fluctuations than many other types of investments

-Because the duration of money market mutual funds is so short – at maximum a few months -- they are typically subject to less interest rate risk than longer-maturing bond fund investments.
+- Short duration Because the duration of money market mutual funds is so short—at maximum a few months—they are typically subject to less interest rate risk than longer-maturing bond fund investments

-Money market mutual funds tend to hold many different securities, with limited exposure outside U.S. Treasury funds to any single issuer.
+- Diversification Money market mutual funds tend to hold many different securities, with limited exposure outside U.S. Treasury funds to any single issuer

 Risks of money market funds

-Unlike typical bank certificates of deposit (CDs) or savings accounts, money market mutual funds are not insured by the Federal Deposit Insurance Corporate (FDIC).
-Although money market mutual funds invest in high-quality securities and seek to preserve the value of your investment, there is the risk that you could lose money, and there is no guarantee that you will receive $1 per share when you redeem your shares.
+- Credit risk Unlike typical bank certificates of deposit (CDs) or savings accounts, money market mutual funds are not insured by the Federal Deposit Insurance Corporation (FDIC); although money market mutual funds invest in high-quality securities and seek to preserve the value of your investment, there is the risk that you could lose money, and there is no guarantee that you will receive $1 per share when you redeem your shares

-Because of the safety and short-term nature of the underlying investments, money market mutual fund returns tend to be lower than those of more volatile investments such as typical stock and bond mutual funds, creating the risk that the rate of return may not keep pace with inflation.
+- Inflation risk Because of the safety and short-term nature of the underlying investments, money market mutual fund returns tend to be lower than those of more volatile investments such as typical stock and bond mutual funds, creating the risk that the rate of return may not keep pace with inflation

 Prime money market funds: